 And when we miss India and the food from there, Indo-Chinese tops the list!
-And American Chopsuey is one of the favorites from there.
+And Chinese Bhel is one of the favorites from there.
 Something that is so popular there but so hard to find here in the US.

 What is American Chopsuey